There are four ways to get designated as a persistent drunk driver in Colorado:

 - The blood samples were contaminated; and/or

-- The officer failed to advise the defendant that refusing a chemical test results in a revoked license.
+- The officer failed to advise you that refusing a chemical test results in a revoked license.

-Note that defendants who took a DUI blood test can have the blood sample independently tested.
+Note that if you took a DUI blood test, you can have the blood sample independently tested.
 If the test results are inconsistent, a court can overturn the PPD designation.8

 Our DUI attorneys serve clients accused of DUI throughout the state of Colorado.
 We fight to get restricted licenses when necessary and driver’s license reinstatements as soon as possible.
 Learn more about Colorado DUI laws.